0-Ioniel-0/guppy_MR/README.md

 8) preparing variants for DNMF filter
 9) hard filtering of candidates (edit to change DP values)

-Positions 6th, 7th and 8th are original Python scripts.
+Positions 6-9 are original Python scripts.